Places To Go In London

 Tours run most Saturdays all year round, and Tuesday to Saturday during the summer.
 The 75-minute guided tours start by following the route taken by The Queen at the state opening of parliament - from The Queen’s Robing Room, through the Royal Gallery and into the Lords and Commons Chambers.
 The tours end in Westminster Hall, where Guy Fawkes and King Charles I were tried and where Nelson Mandela and Barack Obama have addressed parliament in recent years.

-At 135 meters, The Coca-Cola London Eye is the world’s tallest observation wheel, with 40 kilometer panoramic views on a clear day.
+At 135 meters, London Eye is the world’s tallest observation wheel, with 40 kilometer panoramic views on a clear day.
 The gradual flight in one of the 32 glass capsules takes approximately 30 minutes, offering wide-ranging views of London and its famous landmarks.

 A world-famous arts centre on the South Bank of the Thames, Southbank Centre offers a wide range of cultural events throughout the year including music, dance, art, performance and spoken world.
 Take part in free activities and events and enjoy a wide range of restaurants, cafes and shops.